adamczer/pappa/README.md

 ```
 * run paparazzi by executing ```./paparazzi```
 * build A/C: Quad_LisaM_2, Target:nps

+Once built the paparazzi code will have produced the required shared library
+located at var/aircrafts/Quad_LisaM_2/nps/libpapa.so.
+This library is required by
+jUAV to allow for the execution of any required JNI calls in the hybrid Java-C autopilot.

+This compiled lib needs to be placed in paparazzi-jni/libs/
+Once there you can now build jUAV linking against the shared library

+## Building jUAV
+cd <jUAV_root_dir>
+mvn compile
+mvn install
+cd paparazzi-jni
+make clean
+make
+cd ..
+./paparazzi-deploy/project-root-run.sh

+Once jUAV is built return to the Paparazzi UI and
+you can now run using the jUAV code.

 * click `Execute` button to run simulation
 * `stop` the "Simulator"
 * change the command in "Simulator" command: